CloudVE/cloudbridge/docs/getting_started.rst

     sg.delete()
     kp.delete()

 And that's it - a full circle in a few lines of code.
-For homework, try to do the same but with a different provider.
+You can now try the same with a different provider.
 All you will need to change is the cloud-specific data, namely the provider setup and the image ID.